Brown-University-Library/geodata_pvdcrosswalk/source_data/README.txt

 3. Ran the SQL statements in create_crosswalks.sql to create four views in the database: v_tract2020_to_nbhood2020, v_tract2020_to_ward2022, v_zcta2020_to_nbhood2020, v_zcta2020_to_ward2022.

 4. After manually verifying a sample of the output, exported each view as CSV files, imported them into Excel as separate sheets.
 Modified various aspects of the Excel file for stylistic purposes.

+UPDATES MARCH 2025

+Census block groups were added as an additional geography in an update to the crosswalk in spring 2025.
+Steps in DATA PREPARATION were repeated to add a new block group layer called pvd_bgroups_2020 to the spatial database.
+Steps in CREATING CROSSWALK were repeated to create two new views in the database: v_bgroup2020_to_nbhood2020, v_bgroup2020_to_ward2022.
+The SQL queries were modified versions of the existing queries for tracts.
+The primary distinction is that identifiers were created to uniquely identify block groups within a tract.